 But if that’s all we do, your memory is likely to fade quickly—no matter how many times you reread or rewatch.

-The solution is something known to psychologists as retrieval practice: practising bringing information back to mind from your memory, or to put simply, testing yourself!
+The solution is something known to psychologists as retrieval practice: practicing bringing information back to mind from your memory, or to put simply, testing yourself!
+(Learn more about retrieval practice on William's site here.)

 Testing yourself isn’t just about checking whether you know it or not.